CSC207-UofT/course-project-hairless-codemen/phase2/design_document.md

 - **Howard Xiao:**
-    - CRC Cards for usecases, controller and UI.
+    - CRC Cards for use cases, controller and UI.
     - Java Coding: Storage, Cart, Order, Wallet, CommandReader, Transaction (**Phase 0**)
     - Serialization, read and write files and to interact with storage and manager classes.
     - Support UI, implemented iterator and facade design patterns, completed tests to improve test coverage as high as